receptron/SlashGPT/README.md

 ## Initialization

+1. Install the required packages: `pip install -r requirements.txt`
-1. Create .env file, and spacify your OpenAI key as follows:
+2. Create .env file, and spacify your OpenAI key as follows:
     OPENAI_API_KEY=...
-2. Install the required packages: `pip install -r requirements.txt`
+3. You may optionally specify the Model.
+The default is "gpt-3.5-turbo".
+    OPENAI_API_MODEL=...
+4. You may optionally specify the temperature.
+The default is 0.7.
+    OPENAI_TEMPERATURE=...

 ## Execution